©Julien Pignol

 New places to stay with upscale credentials

-A château facing the open sea, modern hotels hidden inside historic buildings, a renovated farmhouse or a star chef who invites you to his table… These new venues all have upscale credentials.
+A château facing the open sea, contemporary hotels housed in historic buildings, a renovated farmhouse where a starred chef has established his restaurant… Take note – hidden gems!

 In the blink of an eye